anrbnsrkr/CLT/README.md

 A RoBERTa  transformer architecture that uses (1/l)^g residual multiplication, where g follows a decay schedule, and l is the lth layer.
+Trained on a Bengali dataset.